 Welcome to the place you never knew you always wanted to visit

-Marin County is a paradise for outdoor recreation with weather that allows visitor and residents alike to enjoy mountain biking, hiking, kayaking, and sailing all year around.
+Marin County is a paradise for outdoor recreation with weather that allows visitors and residents alike to enjoy mountain biking, hiking, kayaking, and sailing all year round.
 But it's also a wonderful place to do next to nothing at all.
 Lounge by a beach, get pampered at a spa, watch the fog roll into the Bay from the top of Mt.Tam.

 The choice is yours.
 And every choice is right.

 Trip Ideas while visiting Marin County:

 Half Day Tours will give you time to either tour the Marin Civic Center, visit San Rafael's Mission, or have a family day at the Bay Area Discovery Museum at the foot of the Golden Gate Bridge.
 Download itinerary here.

 Full Day Tours allow the visitor plenty of time to leisurely explore the art and culture of Marin County, stroll among the towering redwood trees in Muir Woods National Monument, or casually meander the backroads of the Marin Headlands for spectacular ocean views and adventures in history.
 Download itinerary here.

 Considering a day in Marin County?
 Let Marin Magazine's 101 Hot Things To Do in Marin lead you through the Waldo "rainbow" tunnel, to the best burgers, walking paths, take out, coffee spots, and favorite beaches.
 Then of course if you don't want to get out of the car, Marin's favorite Sunday drives will offer some soul satisfying eye candy through your windshield.